kwaldenphd/python-conditional-statements-functions/README.md

 - Check to see if that character matches `l`
 - If the character matches `l`, output some kind of message that indicates the position

-<blockquote>Q8: Describe how you would start building out code to accomplish this task?
+<blockquote>Q7: Describe how you would start building out code to accomplish this task?
 What functions, statements, or keywords would you need to use?
 How would you start to organize this program?</blockquote>

-<blockquote>Q9: See where you can get with writing this program?
+<blockquote>Q8: See where you can get with writing this program.
 What parts of the program were you able to get working?
 Where did you run into challenges?</blockquote>

 102. Here is one approach to this program.